 Transfer Credit for Master of Education Programs

 Candidates may transfer six hours of quality educational programs coursework into the program.
-Two of the following courses may be transferred into the Master of Education with an Emphasis in Differentiated Instruction.
-Please check with your Admissions Representative (816-423-4716) regarding which two courses are appropriate transfer classes for your emphasis.
+Please check with your Admissions Representative (816-423-4716) regarding which courses are appropriate transfer classes for your emphasis.
 Requirements for transferring coursework are listed below.

 Students wishing to transfer graduate credit must submit the following items with the admission documents:

 - Official transcript

 - $100 nonrefundable processing fee for each course